 The off-grid organic farm is in the western hill ranges of South India near the town of Madikeri.
 It is located at the edge of a forest with natural springs and waterfalls and is very secluded.
 A large part of the property has become a private wilderness project hosting seasonal wildlife from elephant, boar, small animals like civet cats, rabbits and numerous birds.
-We have converted a large part of the farm into a private forest santuary.